-In order to offset these increasing costs and keep healthy profits, increasing the amount of money customers are spending in each transaction is vital.
+In order to offset these increasing costs and maintain a healthy bottom line, increasing the number of money customers are spending in each transaction is vital.

-Cross-selling is proven to boost cart values.
-More than that, though, cross-selling can help deliver a better customer experience by enhancing your customer’s original order.
+No matter if you're building a make-up brand or an electronics retailer, cross-selling is proven to boost cart values.
+More than that, though, cross-selling can help deliver a better customer journey by enhancing your customer’s original order.

-So, if you haven’t implemented cross-selling on your store yet, now is the perfect time to start.
+So, if you haven’t implemented cross-selling in your store yet, now is the perfect time to start.